 Fourth, to help understand and integrate our philosophical roots, we study the mind extensively and how we react; learning the archetypal influences and stuff (chitta) that we allow in our minds.
 We desire to understand human behavior, the choices we make, how we manifest discomfort in our bodies and how we can choose differently, and focus on the four desires (dharma, artha, kama, and moksha) through a sustainable lifestyle.

 Fifth, the difference between our yoga therapy program and advanced teacher training is that you will not learn how to teach and correct asana.
 You will study and learn specific conditions that manifest as pain in the body (ie low back pain) and you will learn how to access, document and create a care plan for each client based on their needs and imbalances while incorporating and collaborating with their healthcare providers.

 Sixth, continuing this interdisciplinary approach throughout our program, we include a review of current traditional osteopathic practices that impact our work as yoga therapists by Dr. Ray Long, world-famous for the anatomy books he has written just for yoga.

-To provide an inward journey, education and training so that graduates can supply services to the public that draw on the foundation for health from sciences of Ayurveda and Yoga; not to only address physical and mental discomforts, but to assist in a profound knowing about being human.
+To provide an inward journey, education and training so that graduates can supply services to the public from the foundations of Ayurveda and the Yoga Sciences; not only to address physical and mental discomforts, but also to assist a profound knowing about being human.

 We agree and support the Scope of Practice and Code of Ethics in accordance with the International Association of Yoga Therapists and the Code of Ethics and Professional Conduct guidelines from the National Ayurvedic Medical Association.